 LoLA believes in open-ended creativity where children create for the sake of it.
 There is no right or wrong way, no results that have to be achieved, no tasks that have to be fulfilled.
 Art is something that empowers self-expression and self-confidence.
 We want to support children’s creative thinking by encouraging them to enjoy the process!

-This is why LoLA produces ART boxes rather than CRAFT boxes.
+Most of what LoLA provides is ART boxes rather than CRAFT boxes.
 We thought it might be quite useful to look in more detail at the difference between Art and Craft and the pros and cons of both.

 A craft is an activity that usually involves creating something tangible; typically used for decoration or some sort of functional purpose.
 The activity of crafting engages the makers’ brains and hands, and children can learn both specific skills and patience.
 This, in turn, gives them a sense of accomplishment and pride.
 Many adults get great satisfaction from crafting – which is why scrapbooking has become a 2.5 billion-dollar industry!